stackbit-projects/magical-iron-e6244/content/pages/index.md

         media_width: thirty-three
       - title: 100% - Official launch of TipsyTigers Hard Seltzer
         content: >
-          Once mint is fully sold out, SabreDAO will acquire its first cryptopunk.
-Staking and yield farming will begin.
-More raffles will be coming your way.
-More information on our official discord and social media pages

-          Join the SabreDAO Metaverse Club where $ABRE will be the currency to purchase
+          Once mint is fully sold out, TipsyTiger Social Club will acquire our brewery and TipsyTigers Hard Seltzer will be available WORLDWIDE.
+For the first 6 months, TipsyTigers will travel the world to host official launch parties in different key cities like London, Los Angeles, Singapore, Tokyo, etc. Enjoy the amazing hard seltzer while we market your NFT for the whole world to see. (where is the metaverse mentioned here?) we need to tell them.
         actions: []
         image_alt: lorem-ipsum
         media_position: left